helloworldx64/CraftPacker/README.md

 *   **User-Friendly Interface:** A clean and intuitive GUI with download progress indicators.
 *   **Light & Dark Modes:** Includes a sleek, modern interface with a toggle for dark mode.
 *   **Standalone Executable:** No need to install Python or any libraries to run the application.
+*   **web search** if the api search fails it will use duckduckgo search engine to find the mod in cases the mod name is shortend or incorrect for example jei (just enough items)
 ## 🚀 Getting Started

-There are two ways to use CraftPacker.
-For most people, the executable is the best choice.

-### For Users (Recommended Method)

 This is the easiest way to get started and **does not require Python** or any other programs to be installed.

 1. Go to the [**Releases Page**](https://github.com/helloworldx64/CraftPacker/releases) on the right-hand side of this repository.
-2. Download the latest `CraftPacker.exe` file from the "Assets" section.
+2. Download the latest `CraftPacker-vX.X.X.zip` file from the "Assets" section.
-3. Place the `.exe` file anywhere on your computer and run it.
-No installation is needed!
+3.  **Extract the .zip file** to a permanent location on your computer (like your Desktop or a new folder in Documents).
+4. Open the new `CraftPacker` folder and run **`CraftPacker.exe`** from inside it.

+> [!IMPORTANT]
+> **Always extract the folder from the .zip file before running the application.**
+>
+> While you *can* run `CraftPacker.exe` directly from inside the zip file, this is not recommended.
+It can cause the application to run slowly and may prevent settings or other files from saving correctly.
+For the best experience, please extract the folder first.
 ### For Developers

 This method is for those who want to run the application from the source code, modify it, or contribute to the project.